t404owo/t404owo-bot-discord/SELF-HOSTING.md

 ```
 Then click the button with the lock, then click the Open raw editor and put the code in it
 after that fill the token, genius lyrics token, ... in the variables(after "="), make sure you delete the examples
 The bot is now set up finished!
-If you want to change the bot's status, use `<prefix>setstatus <stream/watch/play/listening> <twitch username if you use stream> <game, status>`
+If you want to change the bot's status, use `<prefix>setstatus <stream/watch/play/listening> <twitch username if you use stream> <game, status>`.
+If you didn't use 24/7 host tools (like using hacker plan (repl's premium play) etc.) and want to host the bot 24/7, go to the hosting sections in `main.js` and `shard.ts`, remove the `/*` and `*/`, and paste the bot website url (repl-project.username.repl.co) in uptimerobot and let it ping per 5 mins